/ Published August 15, 2019

-The success of AFJROTC would not be possible without the expertise and dedication of its Aerospace Science Instructors.
+The success of Air Force Junior ROTC would not be possible without the expertise and dedication of its Aerospace Science Instructors.

-AFJROTC is a full program, and not confined to the “regular” school day.
-AFJROTC instructors conduct academic classes during the regular school day, but also supervise Leadership Development Requirements (LDRs) after regular school hours.
-LDRs are experiential learning activities like drill teams, academic bowl teams, marksmanship teams, etc. A robust and successful AFJROTC program will often have seven or more active LDRs at any time of year.
+Air Force Junior ROTC is a full program, and not confined to the “regular” school day and not confined to the classroom.
+Air Force Junior ROTC instructors conduct academic classes during the regular school day, but also supervise Leadership Development Requirements (LDRs) after regular school hours.
+LDRs are experiential learning activities like drill teams, academic bowl teams, marksmanship teams, etc. A robust and successful AFJROTC program will often have several active LDRs at any time of year.

-AFJROTC Program Staffing.
-Each AFJROTC program must be staffed with a minimum of two instructors.
+Air Force Junior ROTC Program Staffing.
+Each Air Force Junior ROTC program must be staffed with a minimum of two instructors.
 More instructors are added as enrollment grows.
-An AFJROTC unit typically has one retired officer and one retired enlisted instructor.
+An Air Force Junior ROTC unit typically has one retired officer and one retired enlisted instructor.

 Officer instructors are retired officers who have at least a bachelor’s degree.
-Over 90 percent of them have master’s degrees with backgrounds in teaching and many extensive experience working with youth groups.
+Over 90 percent of them have master’s degrees with backgrounds in teaching, extensive experience managing complex programs, and many extensive experience working with youth groups.

 Enlisted instructors are retired noncommissioned officers who normally have at least a bachelor’s degree.
 All enlisted instructors have extensive experience in leadership, supply, administration, drill and ceremony, teaching, and many have extensive experience working with youth groups.

 Responsibilities of All Instructors.
-Instructors perform duties, accept responsibilities, and meet standards as prescribed by applicable Department of Defense (DoD), Air Force and AFJROTC instructions.
+Instructors will exhibit only the highest levels of personal and professional conduct while serving as an Air Force Junior ROTC instructor.
+Instructors perform duties, accept responsibilities, and meet standards as prescribed by applicable Department of Defense (DoD), Air Force and Air Force Junior ROTC instructions.
 Instructors will directly supervise all cadets participating in official AFJROTC unit events, AFJROTC community service events and other unit activities (e.g. drill competitions, curriculum-in-action trips, base visits, etc.) that enhance or supplement the program.
-Instructors will exhibit only the highest levels of personal and professional conduct while serving as an AFJROTC instructor.

-All AFJROTC instructors are deeply involved in their communities.
-They teach AFJROTC aerospace science and leadership education curricula.
+All Air Force Junior ROTC instructors are deeply involved in their communities.
+They teach Air Force Junior ROTC aerospace science and leadership education curricula.
 They also serve as liaisons between the Air Force and civilian agencies in the aerospace field, and perform career and performance counseling for AFJROTC cadets.

 Instructors devote themselves to cadets in the classroom and during extensive LDRs.
-Their hard work and devotion have resulted in an AFJROTC program that’s highly acclaimed at the local and national level.
+Their hard work and devotion have resulted in an Air Force Junior ROTC program that’s highly acclaimed at the local and national level.

-Essential Functions of All AFJROTC Instructors.
+Essential Functions of All Air Force Junior ROTC Instructors.
 To successfully be an AFJROTC Instructor, an applicant must be able to:

 1) Conduct Academic Classes.
-An AFJROTC Instructor is expected to prepare for and teach periods of instruction of 45 to 90 minutes each, for as many as 4 to 6 periods per day, depending on a particular school’s schedule.
-Each class period may contain as many as 30 students (possibly more in unusual circumstances) holding a range of ages and maturity levels, and coming from different socio/economic backgrounds.
+An Air Force Junior ROTC Instructor is expected to prepare for and teach periods of instruction of 45 to 90 minutes each, for as many as 4 to 6 periods per day, depending on a particular school’s schedule.
+Each class period may contain 30 students (possibly more in unusual circumstances) holding a range of ages and maturity levels, and coming from different socio/economic backgrounds.
 Teaching academic classes involves significant organizational, interpersonal and communication skills, and a high degree of patience.

 2) Lead Before and/or After-School Activities.
-An AFJROTC Instructor is expected to coordinate and lead a variety of school activities, possibly held before or after each school day, both indoors and outdoors.
+An Air Force Junior ROTC Instructor is expected to coordinate and lead a variety of school activities, possibly held before or after each school day, both indoors and outdoors.
 These after school activities may include physical training events, academic clubs, rocketry teams, marksmanship teams, along with performing drill instruction and demonstrating drill sequences.
 Leading after school activities involves significant organizational skills, strong teambuilding skills, and physical stamina.

 3) Lead Off-Campus Events.
-An AFJROTC instructor is expected to lead field trips to historical sites, visits to local government agencies and military installations, and to march in parades with their cadets.
+An Air Force Junior ROTC instructor is expected to lead field trips to historical sites, visits to local government agencies and military installations, and to march in parades with their cadets.
 Leading off campus events involves significant organizational skills, physical stamina, and the ability to remain calm in hectic situations.

 4) Be an Ambassador of the Air Force.
-An AFJROTC instructor is expected to exemplify a positive image of the Air Force at all times by conducting themselves in a highly professional manner, in both their words and their actions.
-Additionally, an AFJROTC instructor is expected to maintain a professional military appearance in uniform, and to comply with AFJROTC weight and body fat standards.
+An Air Force Junior ROTC instructor is expected to exemplify a positive image of the Air Force at all times by conducting themselves in a highly professional manner, in both their words and their actions.
+Additionally, an Air Force Junior ROTC instructor is expected to maintain a professional military appearance in uniform, and to comply with Air Force Junior ROTC weight and body fat standards.

 5) Complete any additional state and/or local school district mandated teacher certification or continuing education requirements.
-Any additional certification requirements above the basic AFJROTC instructor certification must be accomplished at no expense to the Air Force.
+Any additional certification requirements above the basic Air Force Junior ROTC instructor certification must be accomplished at no expense to the Air Force.

-6) Successfully incorporate AFJROTC-approved interactive learning software/hardware with classroom instruction, and have a competent knowledge of curriculum planning, Air Force educational programs, drill and ceremonies, and educational administration, including tests and measurements.
+6) Successfully incorporate Air Force Junior ROTC-approved interactive learning software/hardware with classroom instruction, and have a competent knowledge of curriculum planning, Air Force educational programs, drill and ceremonies, and educational administration, including tests and measurements.
 Academic, administrative, logistical, financial support tasks, and after-school activities will be equally shared by all instructors as regular duties.

-7) Complete the mandatory Air Force JROTC Instructor Certification Course (JICC) as a condition of certification.
+7) Complete the mandatory Air Force Junior ROTC Instructor Certification Course (JICC) as a condition of certification.

 60 West Maxwell Blvd., Bldg.
 835